Skip to content Skip to navigation

 How is the tax calculated?

-In 2024, the amount is set at EUR 10,60 per square metre of floor area beyond the first 300 square metres, or the first 2500 square metres if the area is used for industrial or craft activities.
+In 2025, the tax amounts to €11.00 per square metre of floor area exceeding the first 300 square metres for all buildings or parts of buildings not intended for residential use, or exceeding the first 2,500 square metres for buildings or parts of buildings used for industrial or craft activities.

 BF PRI How Is It Calculated Image